serk03/horiseon-refactor/README.md

 ## Description

-This project was provide by EDX bootcamp, which was designed to prepare me for two scanerios that i will encounter as a developer in the real world.
+This project was provided by EDX bootcamp, which was designed to prepare me for two scanerios that i will encounter as a developer in the real world.
 I had to demostrate my ability to adapt to on-the-job/ feature requests and job-seeking coding assessments.

 I was provided with the relevant starter code which i had to modify/ refactor and provide enhancements where needed.